bdunbar/obup/README.md

 **__Be sure your script is working correctly before leaving cron running or else you might just have your server restarting every 5 minutes__**

 ## Warranty/Support
 These scripts come **AS-IS**.
-I don't mind answering questions or taking suggestions but I'm just sharing the scripts I'm currently using here and not releasing a product.
+I don't mind answering questions or taking suggestions but I'm just sharing the scripts I use and not releasing a product.

 ## Thanks
 Did you find any of this useful?
 Tell me so.
 I'm @serp and @obmod in the OpenBazaar network.